-The subject properties are currently zoned 'Residential Extended One (R2B(1))', as per By-law 270-2004 as amended.
-The proposed development will rezone to a Downtown Commercial Zone with a special section to include residential and nonresidential uses, as well as include site-specific provisions. to regulate building height, tower separation, building setbacks, and density (as regulated by floor space index), as shown in Attachment 14 to this report.
+The subject properties are currently zoned 'Residential Extended One (R2B (1))', as per By-law 270-2004 as amended.
+The proposed development will rezone to a Residential Apartment Zone with site-specific provisions to regulate building height, tower separation, building setbacks, and density (as regulated by floor space index), as shown in Attachment 15 to this report.

-The Draft Zoning By-law Amendment implements appropriate building standards, including a maximum height of 48 storeys, a minimum tower separation distance of 25.0 metres, maximum tower floorplate of 750 square metres.
-Minimum interior side yard and rear yard setbacks (7.5 metres) are also proposed ensuring that the new towers are appropriate situated on the subject properties.
+The Draft Zoning By-law Amendment implements appropriate building standards, including a maximum height of 30 storeys, a minimum tower separation distance of 25.0 metres, and maximum tower floorplate of 800 square metres.
+Minimum interior side yard and rear yard podium setbacks (7.5 metres) are also proposed ensuring that the new towers are appropriately situated on the subject properties.

-In accordance with the City's emerging Urban Design Guideline (November 2023) for Tall Buildings, staff is satisfied that the appropriate mitigation measures, building separation, and landscape buffers will be implemented to also respect the existing low-density residential units to the west and south of the subject lands.
+In accordance with the City's emerging Urban Design Guideline (November 2023) for Tall Buildings, staff is satisfied that the appropriate mitigation measures, building separation, and landscape buffers will be implemented to ensure any redevelopment of the adjacent parcels have the ability to appropriately redevelop in the future.